ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

     * Used in frotn of virtual applinces such as firewalls, IDS/IPS, and deep packet inspection systems.
  * Scaling
    * Dynamic - elastic scaling by configuration
    * Step - scaling rate at intervals.
-Example 2/4/6 instances based on 50,75,90 % CPU utilization.  **Can be based on multiple metrics**
+Example 2/4/6 instances based on 50,75,90 % CPU utilization.  **Can be based on multiple metrics**.
+Can bypass grace period for scaling
    * Scheduled - interval scaling
    * Predictive - intelligent scaling, managed by AWS?
+   * Target Tracking - Multi value, can bypass grace period for scaling
  * SSl/TLS Termination
    * TLS Termination means that the Load Balancer will be the final place in a request that the network communication is encrpyted
    ![ALB SSL/TLS Termination](/diagrams/ssl_tls_termination_1.png)